ByLiZhao/cpp_watchlist/README.md

 use `apt` to install the "dev" version of a package on Debian/Ubuntu, but Conan is cross-flatform, is also has more configurable options, for example, specifying the verion of the library required.
 ## build tool
+1. [CMake](https://cmake.org/).
+CMake is horrible, generally one should avoid it.
-[CMake](https://cmake.org/).
-It does not matter what I think of CMake.
-It is the de facto building tool used by most C++ libraries.
+But It has become the de facto building tool used by most C++ libraries because of momentum.
+On matter what a C++ programmer might think of CMake, he usually need to know a little bit of CMake to do his work.
-Working with C++ requires the programmer knows some CMake.
-It is important to learn some [Modern CMake](https://cliutils.gitlab.io/modern-cmake/).
+If you have to use CMake, it is important to learn some [Modern CMake](https://cliutils.gitlab.io/modern-cmake/).
+2. [Meson](https://github.com/mesonbuild/meson).
+Meson is what CMake should have been.
+Basically it is like modern CMake semantics-wise, but with much clearer and readable syntax.
+3. [Ninja](https://github.com/ninja-build/ninja).
+Ninja is like `make`, but has a smaller scope.
+It is supposed to be used as a backend by a building system such as Meson.
+Since `ninja` files are not supposed to be manually written, the DSL used by `ninja` is designed for maximal speed.

 ## library collections
 [folly](https://github.com/facebook/folly).
 Folly stands for "Facebook Open-source library".
 It is actually a collection of useful libraries.